 An unfortunate reality for Black students in the U.S. is the misapplication of school discipline and the overuse of school punishment.
 There are a number of contributing school-level factors associated with Black students' overrepresentation in school discipline outcomes (suspensions, expulsions, referrals to law enforcement, and arrests at school).
 These factors and outcomes operate to create a climate district-wide that reinforces experiences of educational trauma and increases the likelihood of Black students engaging in adverse behaviors.
 However, there exists a gap in the literature that examines the influence that school-level factors and school discipline outcomes have on Black students' suicide-related behaviors.
 More importantly, this gap in the literature has negatively impacted the implementation of recommendations, resources, and personnel that are highly needed on the ground in many urban schools that are serving Black students.
-It is important that the literature moves beyond just a confined conversation - suicidal rates of Black students as a result of these student disciplinary outcomes.
+It is important that the literature moves beyond just a confined conversation on student disciplinary outcomes.
+We must explore the next level of this conversation - suicidal rates of Black students as a result of these student disciplinary outcomes.